Cord Blood Specimen Collection Guide

 CRYOCORD KIT

-Cryo-Save approved CryoCord Kit is used for collection of Umbilical Cord Blood and Maternal Blood samples; its contents are as follows:
+Our CryoCord Kit is used for collection of Cord Blood Specimen:

 1 95 kPa plastic bag with hermetic quick lock